lleobrescia/escape-zone-brasil/wp-content/plugins/pixelyoursite/readme.txt

 **I have the pixel installed on my website and I am running a Facebook Campaign, but the reports are confusing me.
 How can I see my campaign results?**

-We have an article about how to optimize Facebook Ads Reports:
+We have an article about how to create Custom Reports:
 <strong><a href="http://www.pixelyoursite.com/facebook-ads-reports-optimisation" target="_blank"><span style="color:#DE4D4D;">How to optimize your Facebook Ads Reports for events tracking</span></a></strong>

 == Screenshots ==